-These ads can be used to convey urgency and add energy to your ad creative, however animations should be kept simple and not last more than 10 seconds.
-Don’t forget that your final creative has to load easily and have small file sizes and remember less is more, so keep your interactive banner simple and clean.
+These ads can be used to convey urgency and also add energy to your ad creative.
+However, animations should be kept simple and not last more than 10 seconds.
+Don’t forget that your final creative has to load easily and have small file sizes.
+Also, remember less is more, so keep your interactive banner simple and clean.

 Google Ads allows you to reach potential customers with great precision with demographic targeting.
 For example, if your business caters to a specific set of customers, you can show ads to customers categories by their gender, age group, parental status, or household mean income range and location.
-Learn more about tweaking ad design and placement to suit your audience, here.
-See how the Dollar Shave Club that disrupted its category and got a huge amount of positive press, uses its characteristic tongue-in-cheek humor to target women customers (a subcategory for them) in this creative that urges women to stop overpaying for ‘pink’ razors.
+Learn more about tweaking ad design as well as placement to suit your audience, here.
+See how the Dollar Shave Club that disrupted its category and got a huge amount of positive press.
+They use characteristic tongue-in-cheek humor to target women customers (a subcategory for them) in this creative that urges women to stop overpaying for ‘pink’ razors.

 8. Don’t Forget to Include a Clear CTA

 Lastly, ensure that your final creative prominently features a clear call to action or CTA button.
 CTA buttons are very important to increase CTR for your banner ad.
-Place CTA buttons on the lower right side in a color that complements the overall ad, but in a contrasting tone so it stands out and is easy to see.
+Place CTA buttons on the lower right side in a color that complements the overall ad, but in a contrasting tone so it stands out as well as easy to see.

-A slightly dated study from 2017 found that optimising landing page CTA lead to a whopping 245% increase in leads.
-You can get granular and optimise your CTA for individual paid campaigns by playing around with the placement of the CTA button and experimenting with phrasing, so that you move away from standard copy like, click here or buy now.
+Furthermore, a slightly dated study from 2017 found that optimizing landing page CTA lead to a whopping 245% increase in leads.
+You can get granular and optimize your CTA for individual paid campaigns.
+This can be done by playing around with the placement of the CTA button and experimenting with phrasing, so that you move away from standard copy like, click here or buy now.

 For instance, this Everlane ad chooses to highlight the gifting option in time for the holidays, whereas Casper Mattresses that sparked off a sleep revolution and racked up $750 million sales in 4 years, urges customers to try their product free for 100 days.